- Press Release

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IB.
-Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (18 May, 19 May, 20 May).
+Solar Activity Forecast: Solar activity is expected to be low with a chance for M-class flares and a slight chance for an X-class flare on days one, two, and three (18 May, 19 May, 20 May).

 IIA.
 Geophysical Activity Summary 16/2100Z to 17/2100Z: The geomagnetic field has been at quiet to unsettled levels for the past 24 hours.
-Solar wind speed reached a peak of 473 km/s at 17/0046Z.
-Total IMF reached 7 nT at 16/2136Z.
-The maximum southward component of Bz reached -4 nT at 16/2218Z.
-Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 750 pfu.
+Solar wind speed reached a peak of 617 km/s at 17/1212Z.
+Total IMF reached 11 nT at 17/0636Z.
+The maximum southward component of Bz reached -8 nT at 17/0645Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 256 pfu.

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on days one and two (18 May, 19 May) and quiet to unsettled levels on day three (20 May).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to unsettled levels on day one (18 May) and quiet to active levels on days two and three (19 May, 20 May).